Enter the true negative rate and the false-negative rate into the calculator to determine the negative predicted value.

 Using the formula, calculate the NPV.

-A negative predictive value is the probability or chance that people who get a negative test result, actually do not have whatever was being tested for.
+A negative predictive value is a probability or chance that people who get a negative test result, actually do not have whatever was being tested for.
 In other words, it’s a measure of how accurate a given test is.